Is Hearing Loss Impacting Your Relationships?

 - Almost half (49%) said that losing their hearing is the worst thing about growing old.

-You are not alone.
-If you notice a problem then chances are that everyone else notices the problem too.
-It’s time to sit down with your loved one and have a conversation about getting help for their hearing loss, a conversation that’s probably long overdue.
+It’s time to sit them down and have a conversation about getting help for their hearing loss, a conversation that’s probably long overdue.
 Explain what they are missing.
-Explain how much you are compensating for their problem and when you’re not compensating you’re avoiding interaction because you’re just too tired to deal with the volume of the TV or their frequent need for repetitions.
+Explain how much you are compensating for their problem.
+And explain that when you’re not compensating, you’re avoiding interaction because you’re just too tired to deal with the volume of the TV or their frequent need for repetitions.

-It’s quite possible they aren’t aware how much their problem has become everyone else’s problem.
-You aren’t doing yourself or your loved one any favors by trying to sugar coat the severity of the problem.
-Make 2014 the year you convince them to get the help they need the minute this crisis has passed and not a minute later.
+Maybe they aren’t aware of how much their problem has become everyone else’s problem.
+You aren’t doing yourself or your loved one any favors by trying to sugarcoat the severity of the problem.
+Resolve to get them the help they need the minute this crisis has passed and not a minute later.